ewhac/blender-import-vs3d/README.md

 "polygons" were used to create star fields (each star a single pixel).
 2-point polygons were used to render straight lines (one pixel wide).

-As of this writing, 1- and 2-point polygons are loaded by the plugin, but Blender will not display or render them outside of edit mode.
+As of this writing, 1- and 2-point polygons are loaded by the plugin but, as they are degenerate polygons with zero area, Blender will not display or render them outside of edit mode.

 ### Linked Objects ###